Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Transient signatures of flow-topology transitions

+The Liouvillian spectrum is the standard probe of relaxation and dissipative phase transitions in open quantum systems.
+For Markovian dynamics generated by $\mathcal{L}$ (e.g. Eq.~\eqref{eq:general_eq}), each eigenvalue $\lambda_i$ sets a transient decay rate, $-\mathrm{Re}(\lambda_i)$, and oscillation frequency, $\mathrm{Im}(\lambda_i)$.
+The real Liouvillian gap, $\Delta_{\mathrm L}=\min_{i\neq0}[-\mathrm{Re}(\lambda_i)]$, identifies the slowest asymptotic channel; its closing signals critical slowing down and a sharp rearrangement of the long-time state~\cite{minganti_spectral_2018}.
+More targeted probes, such as the oscillating-mode gap, isolate the least-damped oscillatory modes and detect underdamped-to-overdamped transitions~\cite{minganti_quantum_2019,haga_oscillating-mode_2024}.
+Here we expose a different limitation: global reorganizations of the phase-space flow can reroute transient pathways, basins, and dynamical barriers without closing the real or oscillatory Liouvillian gaps.
+The molecule therefore detects flow-topological transitions that remain hidden from the low-lying Liouvillian spectrum.

-\textit{Transient signatures of flow-topology transitions:} In all four phases, $\bar{\alpha}_1^- S_1^-$, $\bar{\alpha}_2^- S_1^-$, $\alpha_2^- S_1^- \bar{S}_2^-$, and $\alpha_2^- S_1^- \bar{S}_1^-$, $\hat{\rho}_0$ contains a single attracting LC, so the Wigner distributions are essentially equivalent; only the arrangement of saddles, repellors, and repelling LCs differs.
-These structures leave little trace in the steady state but shape the relaxation pathways.
-After a quench from the vacuum [Fig.~\ref{fig:3}(b-e)], the fluctuations expand roughly isotropically in $\bar{\alpha}_1^- S_1^-$ [Fig.~\ref{fig:3}(b)].
-In $\bar{\alpha}_2^- S_1^-$ [Fig.~\ref{fig:3}(c)] the state is first funneled onto a saddle, then winds around the repellors before settling on the attracting LC.
-In $\alpha_2^- S_1^- \bar{S}_2^-$ [Fig.~\ref{fig:3}(d)] it again relaxes to a cycle, but a repelling LC pushes it away from a finite forbidden region.
-The topological framework uncovers a broader class of nonlocal transitions arising from $g$ bifurcations.
-A clear example is the passage from the single-cycle phase $\bar{\alpha}_2, S_1^-$ to the coexistence phase $\alpha_2^-, S_1^- \bar{S}_2^-$ in Fig.~\ref{fig:3}, driven by a subcritical Hopf bifurcation.
-Here, the forbidden region in $\alpha_2^- S_1^- \bar{S}_2^-$ grows as the repelling and attracting cycles approach their coalescence [Fig.~\ref{fig:3}(e)].
+In the first four phases of the sequence, $\bar{\alpha}_1^- S_1^-$, $\bar{\alpha}_2^- S_1^-$, $\alpha_2^- S_1^- \bar{S}_2^-$, and $\alpha_2^- S_1^- \bar{S}_1^-$, $\hat{\rho}_0$ contains a single attracting LC, so the Wigner distributions are essentially equivalent; only the arrangement of saddles, repellers, and repelling LCs differs.
+These structures leave little trace in the steady state but shape relaxation pathways.
+After a quench from the vacuum [Fig.~\ref{fig:3}(b)--(e)], the fluctuations expand isotropically in $\bar{\alpha}_1^- S_1^-$ [Fig.~\ref{fig:3}(b)].
+In $\bar{\alpha}_2^- S_1^-$ [Fig.~\ref{fig:3}(c)] the state is first funneled into a saddle and winds around repellers before settling on the attracting LC.
+In $\alpha_2^- S_1^- \bar{S}_2^-$ [Fig.~\ref{fig:3}(d)], it relaxes again to a cycle, but a repelling LC pushes it away from a finite forbidden region.
+The topological framework uncovers nonlocal transitions arising from $g$ bifurcations.
+A clear example is the passage $\alpha_2^- S_1^- \bar{S}_2^- \to \alpha_2^- S_1^- \bar{S}_1^- \to \alpha_2^-$.
+The global event involves the coalescence and annihilation of LCs, marked by the expansion of a forbidden region [Fig.~\ref{fig:3}(e)].